dreadflopp/dreads_modlist_patches/README.md

 ## Almost all mods are optional

-All patched mods in this build are optional, except for:
+All mods in this build are optional, except for:

 * *Unofficial Skyrim Special Edition Patch*.
 * *Cloaks of Skyrim* and *Winter is Coming*.
 Use them both or not at all.

-All other mods are optional.

 ## What about Weapons Armor Clothing and Clutter Fixes (WACCF) by Kryptopyr?